 Caring for patients with less common cancers, such as gastric and GE junction cancers, presents unique challenges for community–based cancer care providers.
 Use the resources below to find up-to-date information and resources related to these cancers.

 Through a recent survey and needs assessment process, ACCC identified four member programs with expertise in treating patients with gastric cancer.
 Read Effective Practices in Gastric Cancer Programs to gain insight into improving care delivery for patients with gastric cancer.
-The featured programs are serving as ACCC Community Resource Centers.
+Three of the featured programs are serving as ACCC Community Resource Centers.
 ACCC members with less experience in caring for this patient population can contact any of these programs to ask questions and receive collaborative support in treating patients with gastric cancer.

 - Watch University of Colorado Cancer Center's Esophageal & Gastric Cancer video